-- 1. If you are not making progress, you will issued with a 'Warning /Show Cause Letter Unsatisfactory Course Progress' letter.
+- 1. If you are not making progress, you will be issued with a 'Warning /Show Cause Letter Unsatisfactory Course Progress' letter.
 This letter tells you about a meeting between you and the Director of Studies to talk about an 'intervention strategy', to help you to improve your academic performance. - 2.
 If the intervention strategy does not result in satisfactory course progress, you will be sent a 'Letter of Intention to Report Unsatisfactory Course Progress' letter. - 3.
-Before you are reported to DIBP for unsatisfactory academic progress, you will have 20 working days to appeal.
-You are allowed to appeal for the following reasons: - if you believe that your marks have not been recorded or calculated correctly; - if you believe that you have compassionate or compelling reasons for not making satisfactory progress; - if you believe that the College has not implemented its intervention strategy and therefore has not helped you.

-4. Compassionate or Compelling Circumstances
+Before you are reported to DHA for unsatisfactory academic progress, you will have 20 working days to appeal.
+You are allowed to appeal for the following reasons: - if you believe that your marks have not been recorded or calculated correctly; - if you believe that you have compassionate or compelling reasons for not making satisfactory progress; - if you believe that the College has not implemented its intervention strategy and therefore has not helped you. - 4.
+Compassionate or Compelling Circumstances of an accident or a crime committed against you or you have been a witness to a crime.
+These cases should be supported by police or psychologist's reports.